-You will not be able to eat anything for 2 to 3 days after your surgery.
-After that, you can begin taking sips of clear liquids.
-You will then progress to your regular diet, as tolerated.
+You won’t be able to eat anything for 2 to 3 days after your surgery.
+After 2 to 3 days, you’ll start taking sips of water and progress to clear liquids.
+You’ll then start a 5 gram low-fat diet.

-You will not be allowed to eat nuts, corn, or popcorn for 1 year after surgery, because these foods are often difficult to digest.
+Do not eat nuts, corn, or popcorn for 1 year after surgery, because these foods are hard to digest.

 If you have questions about your diet, ask to see a dietitian.